about me

 “What would happen if I took my own coaching abilities and created a space for myself to grieve intentionally?”

 For months, I carved out an hour or two at a time in a room by myself and with my grief.
-I sat with the rage, the sadness, and the inhibitions, and allowed everything to come to the surface.
+I sat with the rage, sadness, and inhibitions, and allowed everything to come to the surface.
 I found a desire to create art in this space—something I had never done before.

 Little by little, the symptoms of grief began to make sense.
 The physical actions that came out of those first sessions with myself showed me a way forward with grief.
 This wasn’t a quick fix.
 This wasn’t a silver bullet.
 This wasn’t a touch from a magic wand.